 4. Consider the performance or application benefits that are important to you?

 Once you have considered step 1-3 you are likely to have narrowed your paint options down.
 In order to make your final choice it may help to review the benefits that the paint provides.
-The colour and finish you have selected may be available in two paint types, for example Wall & Ceiling Matt and Washable Matt, of which each provide different benefits,
+The colour and finish you have selected may be available in two paint types, for example Wall & Ceiling Matt Paint and Washable Matt, of which each provide different benefits,

 Washable Matt is a highly tough and durable paint which resists stains and marks more so than Wall & Ceiling Matt, therefore depending on the project you are working on (take a children’s bedroom or dining room) it may be beneficial to opt for Washable.